Chinese court sentences another Canadian to death for drugs

 China has denied that their arrest was linked to Meng's case.

-(Reporting by Yew Lun Tian and Lusha Zhang; writing by Se Young Lee; Editing by Kim Coghill and Michael Perry)
+(Reporting by Yew Lun Tian, Cate Cadell and Lusha Zhang; writing by Se Young Lee; Editing by Kim Coghill, Michael Perry and Gareth Jones)

 ((vincentsy.lee@thomsonreuters.com; follow me on Twitter @Rover829;))